 An investigator’s long-term success depends not only on securing funding, but on maintaining a stable funding stream.
 One way to assure continued funding is to submit a competing renewal application.
 However, as we noted earlier this year, while new investigators were almost as successful as experienced investigators in obtaining new (type 1) R01s, the difference between new investigator and experienced investigator success rates widens when looking at competing renewals (type 2s), and success rates of new investigators’ first renewals were lower than those of experienced investigators.
 In addition, we know that since the end of NIH’s budget doubling in 2003, success rates for competing renewals of research project grants overall have decreased.
 To further understand trends in success rate for R01 competing renewals (“type 2s”) I’d like to share some additional analyses where we look at characteristics of type 2 R01 applications, and the association of their criterion scores with overall impact score and funding outcomes.
 Continue reading

 Yesterday, NIH published a guide notice establishing stipend levels for postdoctoral trainees and fellows supported by Kirschstein-NRSA awards in fiscal year (FY) 2017.
 The 2017 increase of NRSA postdoctoral stipend levels reflects ….
 Continue reading

-NIH (including help desks) will be closed Monday, December 26, 2016 (Monday is the legal federal holiday for Christmas Day, as Christmas Day falls on a Sunday in 2016).
-If a grant application due date falls on a federal holiday, the application deadline is … Continue reading
+NIH (including help desks) will be closed Monday, January 2, 2017 (Monday is the legal federal holiday for New Year’s Day, as New Year’s Day falls on a Sunday in 2017).
+If a grant application due date falls on a federal holiday, the application deadline is automatically extended to the next business day.
+Continue reading